laboon/CS1632_Spring2018/deliverables/5/deliverable5.md

 ## Format
 Every assignment should have a title page with:
-* The name of the students in the group and their GitHub usernames
+* The name of the student their GitHub usernames
 * The title "CS 1632 - DELIVERABLE 5: Static Analysis"
 * The URL for your git repository